Techtonica/techtonica.org/README.md

 # Techtonica

 This repo is for [the Techtonica website](http://techtonica.org), which is currently hosted on DreamHost.

 ### Who

-The main audience of the website is made up of (potential) volunteers and sponsors.
+The audience of the website is made up of (potential) volunteers and sponsors.
 (Apprentices will be contacted via local organizations.)

 ### What

 We need to effectively communicate that Techtonica and its apprentices are worth supporting.

 ### How

 There should be a good understanding of how the program works with vetting, training, mentoring, and hiring.

 ## Getting Started